 Mingyang Song, MD, ScD, one of the research fellows involved with the study, stated that “while previous studies have primarily focused on the overall amount of protein… [our work reveals that] the particular foods that people consume to get protein are equally important.”
 Merely consuming large quantities of protein isn’t truly beneficial to long-term health because it fails to account for the types of food sources that said protein is obtained from – and plant sources are significantly better with respect to mortality-related outcomes.

-Another oft-shouted protest against veganism points to the supposed deficiencies in nutrients and vitamins that are purported to result from avoid meat and dairy products.
+Another oft-shouted protest against veganism points to the supposed deficiencies in nutrients and vitamins that are purported to result from avoiding meat and dairy products.
 Interestingly, research from the Stanford University School of Medicine’s Prevention Research Center has not only debunked this myth but also made an additional discovery.
 As it turns out, adherents of low-fat, vegan diets actually witnessed an increase in protective dietary factors and a decrease in pathogenic factors – simultaneously!
-Meaning: when compared to non-vegan controls, vegans showed higher levels of healthy nutrients, such as antioxidant vitamins, carotenoids, and fiber, while also showing lower levels of harmful nutrients (e.g. saturated fatty acids and cholesterol) implicated in a number of chronic diseases.
+This means that when compared to non-vegan controls, vegans showed higher levels of healthy nutrients, such as antioxidant vitamins, carotenoids, and fiber, while also showing lower levels of harmful nutrients (e.g., saturated fatty acids and cholesterol) implicated in a number of chronic diseases.

-Far from being nutrient deficient, then, veganism actually gives the body increased access to the right kind of nutrients, while eliminating those that are responsible for preventable conditions.
-And mind you, these changes were significant: healthy macronutrients and vitamins increased an average of 25%, while pathogenic factors decreased by approximately 95%!
-Granted, many of these results are correlational, and don’t propose specific causation pathways.
-Even still, the sheer quantity of the correlational data spread over the last decade suggests the presence of a legitimate pattern — one that links the consumption of plant-based foods to improvement on a wide range of health markers.
+Far from being nutrient deficient, then, veganism actually gives the body increased access to the right kind of nutrients while eliminating those that are responsible for preventable conditions.
+Mind you, these changes were significant: healthy macronutrients and vitamins increased an average of 25%, while pathogenic factors decreased by approximately 95%!
+Granted, many of these results are correlational and don’t propose specific causation pathways.
+Even still, the sheer quantity of the correlational data spread over the last decade suggests the presence of a legitimate pattern — one that links the consumption of plant-based foods to improvement in a wide range of health markers.